xshrutix/Kanban-Figma-Clone/README.md

 # Installation
 Before you start the installation process, make sure you have Node.js and npm installed on your machine.

-Clone this repository: git clone repo
+1.Clone this repository: git clone repo
-Navigate into the directory: cd Kanban-figma-clone Install dependencies: npm install or npm install --force
-Start: npm run dev
+2.Navigate into the directory: cd Kanban-figma-clone 3.Install dependencies: npm install or npm install --force 4.Start: npm run dev
-Deploy
+5.Deploy

 # Stacks used